Generic Name: hydromorphone extended-release (HYE-droe-MOR-fone)

 Use hydromorphone extended-release as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Hydromorphone extended-release comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get hydromorphone extended-release refilled.

 - Take hydromorphone extended-release by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - Hydromorphone extended-release must only be taken by mouth.
-Do not inject hydromorphone extended-release.
+Do not inject or snort hydromorphone extended-release.

 - Swallow hydromorphone extended-release whole.
 Do NOT break, cut, crush, chew, or dissolve the tablet before swallowing it.
 If you cannot swallow hydromorphone extended-release whole, tell your doctor.

 - Do not suddenly stop taking hydromorphone extended-release.
 You may have an increased risk of withdrawal symptoms (eg, nausea, vomiting, diarrhea, anxiety, shivering).
 If you need to stop hydromorphone extended-release, your doctor will gradually lower your dose.

 - Hydromorphone extended-release works best if it is taken at the same time each day.
 Do not miss any doses.

 - If you miss a dose of hydromorphone extended-release, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
 Do not take more than your prescribed dose in 24 hours.

 Ask your health care provider any questions you may have about how to use hydromorphone extended-release.